JPP-J/clustering_project/README.md

 # Clustering Project

 This repo is home to the code that accompanies Jidapa's *Clustering Project* , which provides;
-- python code for clustering data with
+- example python code for clustering data with
   - K-mean algorithms
   - Aggomerative (Hierarchical Clustering bottom-up)
   - DBSCAN (Density based  Clustering)